puxplaying/autogit/README.md

 Basically if you want to avoid a "git clone" and the rest of the procedure each time a PKGBUILD has been updated and trust the source, then this tool might be for you.
 Here are some examples:
 - Auto create your own local repositories, add them to `/etc/pacman.conf` and update with Pacman.
 - Compile packages from different sources into one repository while building all in a clean "chroot", e.g. AUR, Gitlab, Github.
-- Build the same package from different branches, or add a "-git" PKGBUILD for development on a different branch etc.
+- Compile the same package from different branches into different repositories, or add a "-git" PKGBUILD for development on a different branch etc.
 - Use "makepkg" to directly install packages after compilation.

 2 different options are available to compare and update applications.
 In case of a "-git" package it checks for the latest commit to update and can either run once or in a loop with a timer setting.